 So, instead of focusing on the content, focus on the emotion.
 Let them know you understand they are worried or scared.
 Assure them that everything will be ok.
 Hug them.
 Feel with them.
 That is the most reassuring thing you can do.
 If they press on the question, especially if it’s an adult content question, tell them that it is an adult matter and that the important thing is that everything will be ok.
-That life feels scary sometimes for everyone, but that you will all get through it.
+That life feels scary for everyone sometimes, but that you will all get through it.
 Hug them some more.
 Feel with them some more.
 Connecting with them emotionally is what helps them feel safe.

 No matter how smart your child is, they are not mature enough to hear about adult matters.
 This is true for teenagers as well.
 Parents often mistake intelligence for maturity.
 They are two very different things.
 The brain does not fully develop until age 25.
 Expecting your child to understand adult matters is putting a burden on them that is likely to be stressful and potentially harmful.
 Don’t make children be adults.
+They can’t be.
 They need to be children.

 The number one thing that makes children feel safe is CONNECTION.
 Simply allowing yourself to “feel into their experience,” to feel what it’s like to be them, to feel the truth of how distressing and confusing these things can be, is the best thing you can do.
 Children know when you are connected to them.
 Words are often not necessary.
 Give them hugs.
 (Have I mentioned that yet?)
 They will know that you are there for them, not because you tell them, but because they know when you’re really connected.
 Sure, you can say things too.
 Tell them you know it is hard.
 Tell them things will be better.
 But without real connection those words will be empty.
 (Learn more about what children need)

 You might think “Well I wasn’t going to tell them about the affair, but since they’re asking…” or “I think it’s time to tell them why I don’t like their other parent.”

 Parents often feel like making an example of their co-parent’s bad behavior is a way of teaching children how not to behave.
 No. Children don’t learn this way.
-Hearing how bad their other parent is makes them feel anxious, because again, it puts them in the middle.
+Hearing how bad their other parent makes them feel anxious, because again, it puts them in the middle.